Miro

 Best for: Consultants running strategy workshops, brainstorming sessions, and framework exercises with clients.

-Why pick it: 1,000+ templates cover every major consulting framework out of the box.
-Real-time collaboration with voting, timers, and private brainstorming mode prevents groupthink.
+Why pick it: 5,000+ templates cover every major consulting framework out of the box.
+Real-time collaboration with voting, timers, and private brainstorming mode prevents groupthink, and Miro AI can draft boards and summaries from a prompt.

 Watch for: Overkill for simple note-taking or async document collaboration.
 Use Notion if you need a knowledge base, not a whiteboard.